williamcfrancis/ai2ai-conversation-loop/README.md

 ## Usage

 - **Start the Installation**: Follow the running instructions to start the art installation.
-- **Interact with AI**: Visitors can wave their hand in front of the webcam to initiate a conversation with the AI.
+- **Interact with AI**: Visitors can wave their hand in front of the camera to initiate a conversation with the AI.
 The AI will pause its ongoing conversation and switch to interact with the human.
 - **Change Conversation Topics**: The installation autonomously switches topics at random intervals but can also change topics based on visitor interactions.

 ## Features